Homeowner’s Guide to Mini Split Systems

 A remote that includes a thermometer controls most ductless AC units.
 Since electrical components can be sensitive, you don’t want your remote to experience major fluctuations in temperature.
 Make sure your remote isn’t in the direct line of heat from your ductless system so it doesn’t overheat.

 Check the Circuit Breaker

-Electrical problems with your HVAC system are a serious subject, and unless you’re a trained electrician, you shouldn’t ever tamper with live wires.
+Sometimes the problem with your ductless mini split is due to an electrical issue.
+Electrical problems with your HVAC system are a serious subject, and unless you’re a trained electrician, you should never tamper with live wires.
 Having said that, it isn’t risky to just open your circuit breaker box and inspect the switches within.
 If the circuit that powers your ductless system is off, turn it back on to test if it returns power.

 If you’re still experiencing issues with your ductless mini-split, contact Indoor Comfort Team for assistance.
 We can help you with all of your heating and air conditioning needs.
 Call us at 314-230-9542 or send us a message online to request service.